kaustubh-8727/kaustubh-8727/README.md

 # 👋 Hi, I’m Kaustubh Thapliyal

-I’m a **Software Development Engineer** with over two years of experience in building scalable and efficient software solutions.
+I’m a **Software Development Engineer** with over three years of experience in building scalable and efficient software solutions.
 My expertise spans **backend and frontend technologies**, allowing me to create full-stack applications that are both robust and performant.
 I thrive in Agile environments and love collaborating to bring innovative ideas to life.
 Let’s connect and create something amazing together!

 ---